himank10/Musicx/README.md

 If you have any feature suggestions, please create an issue with detailed information.

->Please note: Retro Music Player is an offline music player app.
+>Please note: Techno Music Player is an offline music player app.
 It
 >doesn't support music downloading or online music streaming.